BenMcLean/RhythmReplugged/docs/ARCHITECTURE.md

 This layer uses only contract interfaces and portable libraries.

+### `ui`

+- `AppUi`

+This layer defines:

+- Dear ImGui styling
+- song browser rendering from `SongBrowserView`
+- prototype playback rendering from `PrototypePlayerView`
+- callback-shaped action hooks that let the host wire user interactions back into the core

 ### `platform_sdl3`

 - SDL host and main loop
-- Dear ImGui rendering for the standalone prototype UI
+- Dear ImGui setup and frame orchestration
+- platform texture loading for cover art
 - miniaudio-backed callback output

-Dear ImGui is treated as a renderer choice for the SDL host, not as part of the core contract.
+Dear ImGui is treated as a renderer choice for the current UI implementation, not as part of the core contract.

 ## Internal Core Split